Sharatraddi/M2-EmbSys/Project/1_Requirements/README.md

 ### **It will have a system in place to fine any vehicles which are not following rules of the roads by directly debiting the fine from the user's FASTag**

-### **And finally it will have a timer so that eveyday at desired time all traffic will be halted for some time in the evening so that school children can pass to the other side of the road and also it can control the pedestrian gates.**
+### **And finally it will have a timer so that eveyday at desired time all traffic will be halted for some time in the evening so that school children can pass to the other side of the road and also it can control the prdestrian gates.**

 <img src="https://user-images.githubusercontent.com/46928815/155202567-4026f11a-651a-4f5b-9f66-f75e07d79dd1.png" width=70% height=55% >